muzenplaats/musje/README.md

 (Draft Ideas)

 ## Notice
-Do not touch any files or folders but only the `src/v3-dev-branch` folder and this `README.md` file because this branch is temporarily standalone.
+Do not change any files or folders but only the `src/v3-dev-branch` folder and this `README.md` file because this branch is temporarily standalone.

 ## Grammar